 Books have always been very important in our home.
-Nighttime ritual included stories before bed.
-Our kids spent a fair amount of time in libraries both at school and in the community.
-The day care we used was very close to the library and one day a week during the summer break they would line the children up and walk them over.
+The nighttime ritual included stories before bed.
+Our kids spent a fair amount of time in libraries both at school and in the community, this library bag tutorial would have come in handy those days.
+The daycare we used was very close to the library and one day a week during the summer break they would line the children up and walk them over.

 This is a sturdy tote that will fit most sized books.
 It has my favorite envelope bottom, sturdy handles and a tab/button closure.